Marcelo-Koscina/Is-Aviation-Safe-Data-Visualization-Tableau-and-Prediction-Python---Machine-Learning-/README.md

-# Is Aviation Safe? - An Air Accidents & Safety analysis and prediction
+# Is Aviation Safe? - An Air Accidents & Safety Analysis and Prediction

 *  What's inside: A global airline data base analysis  based on commecial aircraft accidents extracted from ICAO (International Civil Aviation Organization) API, over the last 15 years (jan2008-may2022), along with an air crahes Machine Learning classifier predicition model.